top of page

 Frequency Sweep

 Silly Putty is an excellent example of changing viscoelastic properties with frequency.
 When near at rest (low frequency), it slowly spreads like a liquid (G">G').
-In contrast, when rolled into a ball and dropped on a table (high frequency), it bounces like a solid (G'>G").
+However, when rolled into a ball and dropped on a table (high frequency), it bounces like a solid (G'>G").
 Check out "Learn More" below to see actual plot.

 TESTIMONIALS